addrummond/jsonstream/Readme.md

 If you would prefer to pull tokens one-by-one rather than looping, you can use [`iter.Pull`](https://pkg.go.dev/iter#hdr-Pulling_Values).

-Errors are reported via error tokens, for which `IsError(token.Kind)` is true.
+Errors are reported via error tokens, for which `IsError(token.Kind)` is true and `token.Error()` returns a non-nil `error` value.
 These tokens have their `ErrorMsg` field set.
 JSONStream does not automatically halt on errors.

 ### Parsing numeric values